jreijn/jreijn.github.com/_posts/2020-12-03-useful-tools-for-local-aws-development-testing.md

-If you know of other usefull tools that help you in your day to day work working with and developing on the AWS platform, feel free to leave a comment!
+If you know of other useful tools that help you in your day to day work working with and developing on the AWS platform, feel free to leave a comment!